Evaluation of Large Language Models via Coupled Token Generation: A Causal Model for Coupled Autoregressive Generation

 From a computational perspective, it is important to note that coupled autoregressive generation does not increase the time complexity or memory footprint of the evaluation of LLMs, thus presenting zero overhead compared to the vanilla approach.
-Specifically, under an efficient implementation of coupled autoregressive generation, computing the (coupled) responses of a set of models under comparison simply reduces to running their generative processes using the same random seed; this effectively ensures that they all share the same prompt $s_q$ and noise values $\ub$ and $z$.\footnote{In practice, we may not always have control over the noise value $z$ (\eg, when the scoring process is performed by an end user).
-However, even in such cases, we can still implement coupled autoregressive generation if the scoring processes occur simultaneously for each run, such as in pairwise comparisons.} From a causal perspective, we can view these runs as realizations of possible worlds where everything is equal except for the (architecture and network weights of the) LLM.
+Specifically, under an efficient implementation of coupled autoregressive generation, computing the (coupled) responses of a set of models under comparison simply reduces to running their generative processes using the same random seed; this effectively ensures that they all share the same prompt $s_q$ and noise values $\ub$ and $z$.\footnote{In benchmark datasets, $z$ is fixed since the scoring process reduces to deterministically comparing each output against a ground truth.
+In pairwise comparisons, $z$ is fixed because the scoring process for each pair of outputs under comparison is performed by an end user simultaneously.} From a causal perspective, we can view these runs as realizations of possible worlds where everything is equal except for the (architecture and network weights of the) LLM.
 Or we can also view one of these runs as a realization of the factual world and the other runs as realizations of different counterfactual worlds.
 Consequently, this lends support to attribute any difference in the scores $R_m (\ub, s_q, z)$ across models $m \in \Mcal$ to the models' architectures and weights rather than the randomness in their autoregressive generation processes.
-At this point, we would also like to emphasize that coupled autoregressive generation only modifies the joint distribution of the outputs generated by the models under comparison---the marginal distribution of the outputs generated by each model is the same under coupled and independent autoregressive generation.
-Put it differently, coupled autoregressive generation only modifies the \emph{pairing} of the outputs generated by the models under comparison for a given prompt, not the outputs themselves.
-Therefore, it does not influence capabilities typically attributed to the randomness of their outputs such as creativity.
-In the following sections, we will investigate both theoretically and empirically the differences between coupled and independent autoregressive generation in the context of evaluations based on benchmark datasets and pairwise comparisons.
+In that context, note that coupled autoregressive generation only modifies the joint distribution of the output of the models under comparison, while keeping their marginal distributions the same as under independent autoregressive generation---it only modifies the \emph{pairing} of the outputs, not the outputs themselves.
+Therefore, it does not influence any capabilities of the models, such as their creativity, that are typically associated with the randomness of their outputs~\citep{peeperkorn2024temperature}.